trans-travel/trans-travel/us/mt.md

-would be included in nearly all Montana law (for example, Montana's on-the-books-but-not-enforceable-due-to-SCOTUS anti-gay marriage law was amended, as well as nearly every other law in Montana that references sex.
+would be included in nearly all Montana law (for example, Montana's on-the-books-but-not-enforceable-due-to-SCOTUS anti-gay marriage law was amended, as well as nearly every other law in Montana that references sex).

 Non-binary people are not recognized.

-Some laws specify male, female, and similar words based on sex assigned at birth, gametes, and/or chromosomes.
+Montana does not generally allow changing of ID or birth certificate.

-Montana does not generally allow changing of ID.
+They have previously violated court orders on birth certificate changes.

 ## Medical Care